Research Literacy: Raising the Bar

 By Brent Jackson, M.Ed., BS, LMT

 Increasing the research literacy of massage therapists is critical to advancing the profession.
-The ability to evaluate, communicate, and apply research findings into practice elevates the quality of care clients receive and public perception of the efficacy and benefits of therapeutic massage.
+The ability to evaluate, communicate, and apply research findings into practice elevates the quality of care clients receive and educate on the efficacy and benefits of therapeutic massage.

 Ensuring that massage therapy students graduate school with the ability to independently find, evaluate, interpret, and implement research findings is a multifaceted challenge.
 The Massage Therapy Foundation has created many resources to assist educators in breaking down the components of research literacy step-by-step to guide their students to a richer understanding of this material.
 One example of this is MTF’s newest eBook, The Instructor’s Guide to Teaching Research.